OPRAmachine/opramachine-blog/content/posts/2018-12-04-private-oprarequests.md

 ![Private OPRA request](/img/privaterequests.JPG)

 Pro accounts help us fund additional server infrastructure so we can continue to deliver the excellent level of service that our users have come to expect.
 Filing a public OPRA request on OPRAmachine will always be free.

+We will also be supporting batch OPRA requests at a later date.
+Due to a technical issue we have had to delay the implementation of this feature.